Her approach is to use low-cost experiments and team activities to make better choices at a faster rate.

 - Monitor a few metrics to assess how playful decision-making is impacting your business:

-- Decision cycle time: are you making and testing decisions faster?
+- Decision cycle time: Are you making and testing decisions faster?

 - Experiment yield: How many of the experiments generate learnings that are actionable?